MicrosoftDocs/entra-docs/docs/verified-id/using-authenticator.md

     :::image type="content" source="media/using-authenticator/share-card-screen.png" alt-text="Screenshot of sharing a VC card screen.":::

-6. In the browser, click the  **Continue onboarding** button
+6. In the browser, select the  **Continue onboarding** button

-Note the following.

-- After you've scanned the QR code, the Authenticator will display who the verifying party is for the verifiable credential.
-In the above screenshots, you can see that it is **True Identity** and that the issuance request comes from a verified domain **did.woodgrovedemo.com**.
+- After you've scanned the QR code, Authenticator displays who the verifying party is for the verifiable credential.
+In the above screenshots, you can see that it's **True Identity** and that the issuance request comes from a verified domain **did.woodgrovedemo.com**.
 As a user, it is your choice if you trust this party and want to share your credential with them.
-- If the presentation request does not match any of the verifiable credentials you have in the Authenticator, you get a message that you haven't the credentials requested.
+- If the presentation request doesn't match any of the verifiable credentials you have in the Authenticator, you get a message that you haven't the credentials requested.
-- If the presentation request matches multiple verifiable credentials you have in the Authenticator, you are asked to pick the one you want to share.
-- If you have an expired verifiable credential that matches the presentation request, you get a message that it's expired and you can't share the credentials requested.
+- If you have an expired verifiable credential that matches the presentation request, you get a message that it's expired.
+You can't share the credentials requested.

 ## Continue onboarding in the end to end demo